djipco/hpgl/README.md

 To get started, you will need a few pieces of hardware:

-- HPGL-compatible plotter with a serial interface
+- HPGL-compatible plotter with a serial interface;
-- USB-to-Serial adapter (unless your computer has a serial port)
+- USB-to-Serial adapter (unless your computer has a serial port);
-- Male DB-25 to female DB-9 cable (a.k.a. null modem cable)
+- Male DB-25 to female DB-9 cable (a.k.a. null modem cable);
-- Pens that fit your plotter
+- Pens that fit your plotter;
-- Paper
+- Paper.

 Your plotter needs to be set to a line speed of 9600 baud with [8-N-1](https://en.wikipedia.org/wiki/8-N-1) settings.
 Chances are high this is already the case.
 If